 Unwelcome Concepts

-You can and should always be as creative as you can be, but there are some concepts that are NOT welcome for achievements.
+Developers are encouraged to be creative with their achievement designs, but there are some concepts that are NOT welcome for achievements.
 Below is a list of what have been deemed unwelcome concepts.
-Please note that there is some wiggle room so some exceptions to the rules have been provided.
+Please note that there is some wiggle room, so some exceptions to the rules have been provided.
 When in doubt, consult with Developer Compliance.

 Achievement Spam